Rich text: HtmlArea

 Macros

-Macros enable you to insert custom components within your rich text field.
 When the content is rendered, the macro is replaced with the actual component implementation.

 Similar to content types, macros can define forms that help editors configure them.

-The rich text toolbar with the macro button circled by a blue circle.
+The rich text toolbar with the macro button circled by a blue circle

-Figure 8.
+Figure 7.
 The toolbar with the macro button highlighted

 1. Click "insert macro".